About Our Education Guest Speakers

-Growing Leaders wants to equip not only students, but also the educators with whom they interact, creating an environment that fosters connection.
+Growing Leaders wants to equip not only students but also the educators with whom they interact, creating an environment that fosters connection.
 To set educators up for success, we provide motivational speakers for schools who encourage, inspire, and teach educators practical, research-based ways to communicate with students that spark real change.
+We also provide speakers as part of motivational workshops for teachers and educators, helping to inspire them to make a positive impact on their students’ lives.

 Generation iY®: Understanding and Connecting with Teens & Young Adults